chrisumbel/about-face/readme.md

 # About Face

+A set of tools for reverse-engineering binary memory dumps.

 ## Change Detector

 Examines a series of binary dumps to find bytes or words that follow a given sequence of changes.